Last Updated: February 4, 2020

-With the festive season round the corner, I believe many of us are getting ourselves down to serious shopping and sourcing of Chinese New Year goodies.
+With the festive season around the corner, I believe many of us are getting ourselves down to serious shopping and sourcing of Chinese New Year goodies.
 And you just can’t miss out on pineapple tarts!

 Whether it is about getting pineapple tarts for your family, for your guests over for the festive season, or simply for your own eating pleasure, you can definitely find pineapple tarts which cater to your preferences.